datafusion-contrib/datafusion-dft/README.md

 # datafusion-tui (dft)

-DataFusion-tui provides a feature rich terminal application, built with [tui-rs](https://github.com/fdehau/tui-rs), for using DataFusion (and eventually Ballista).
+DataFusion-tui provides an extensible terminal based data analysis tool that uses [DataFusion](https://github.com/apache/arrow-datafusion) (single node) and [Ballista](https://github.com/apache/arrow-ballista) (distributed) as query execution engines.
 It has drawn inspiration and several features from `datafusion-cli`.
-In contrast to `datafusion-cli` the objective of this tool is to provide a light SQL IDE experience for querying data with DataFusion.
-It is currently in early stages of development and as such there are likely to be bugs.
+In contrast to `datafusion-cli` a focus of `dft` is to provide an interface for leveraging DataFusions extensibility (for example connecting to `ObjectStore`s or querying custom `TableProvider`s).

+The objective of `dft` is to provide users with the experience of having their own local database that allows them to query and join data from disparate data sources all from the terminal.

 https://user-images.githubusercontent.com/622789/161690194-c7c1e1b0-e432-43ab-9e44-f7673868b9cb.mp4

-Some of the current and planned features are listed here:
+Some of the current and planned features are:

 - Tab management to provide clean and structured organization of DataFusion queries, results, and context
   - SQL editor